silver2row/BBBW_RELAYCAPE/README.md

 ` WIP `

 # BBBW_RELAYCAPE
-More Source for the Beagleboard.org, am335x BBBW and Relay Cape
+More Source for the Beagleboard.org, am335x BBBW and Relay Cape (can be used with the BBAI-64 and BeagleV-Ahead...

 `sudo apt install libgpiod-dev gpiod`